HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ### Usage

 Resource hints can be very effective if used correctly.
-By shifting the responsibility from the browser to the developer, it allows you to prioritise resources required for the critical rendering path and improve the load times & user experience.
+By shifting the responsibility from the browser to the developer, it allows you to prioritize resources required for the critical rendering path and improve the load times & user experience.

 <figure markdown>
 | rank       | preload | prefetch | preconnect | prerender | dns-prefetch | modulepreload |